berkeley-abc/abc/src/base/sn/readme.md

 operand inversion, extension, and final slicing remain ordinary SN logic for subsequent LUT mapping.
 Run DSP mapping before carry mapping so future DSP preadder and postadder recognition is not hidden. `@collapse` flattens user hierarchy while retaining mapped hard-block leaf instances.

+Opaque `SN_MODULE_BLACKBOX` insts are preserved by hierarchy collapse even when ordinary user hierarchy is flattened.
+During `@blast`, each opaque output is an additional GIA input and each opaque input is an additional GIA output, in natural port and LSB-first bit order.
+A black-box `SN_PO` has `SN_INVALID_ID` as its sole fanin, explicitly recording that its value has no SN implementation; no zero-valued placeholder is created. `@write` emits the preserved interface as a port-only `(* blackbox *)` module.
+Internally an opaque module contains only its declared `SN_PI` and `SN_PO` objects; an `inout` is a same-named PI/PO pair.
+Its body and descendants are absent from SN. `@check` permits the invalid PO fanin only for this boundary representation, and `@ps -v` / `@ps -d` expose the retained black boxes and their reachable occurrence counts.

+`SN_CAST` is a one-fanin operator whose object width and signedness define the result type.
+It does not permute bits.
+An equal-width cast only changes the signedness annotation; widening sign-extends a signed result and zero-extends an unsigned result; narrowing discards high bits and retains the LSB-first low-order portion. `sn_slang` adds casts for explicit and implicit slang conversions, `$signed` / `$unsigned`, dynamic selected-value normalization, packed-value updates, and final normalization of `SN_MUX` data branches to the mux result width.
+Memory, DSP, and carry mapping may also introduce casts while adapting word-level values to primitive interfaces.
+The Verilog writer uses `$signed` or `$unsigned` on a result-width wire, and the bit-blaster implements the same extension or truncation directly.

 `@opt_mux` restructures register mux cones by collecting root-to-terminal paths, grouping structurally identical LSB-first word values, and ORing the corresponding path conditions.
 A register-output terminal is converted into an